anovos/anovos-docs/docs/anovos-modules-overview/data_transformer/index.md

 ### monotonic_binning

 This function constitutes supervised way of binning the numerical attribute into discrete (integer or categorical values) attribute.
-Instead of pre-defined fixed number of bins, number of bins are computed dynamically ensuring the monotonic nature of bins i.e. % event should increase or decrease with the bin.
+Instead of pre-defined fixed number of bins, number of bins are dynamically computed to ensure the monotonic nature of bins i.e. % event should increase or decrease with the bin.
 Monotonic nature of bins is evaluated by looking at spearman rank correlation, which should be either +1 or -1, between the bin index and % event.
 In case, the monotonic nature is not attained, user defined fixed number of bins are used for the binning.

 - *idf*
 - *list_of_cols:* If 'all' is passed for this argument, then only numerical attributes are selected.